 My work engages the philosophical and psychological spaces between images and text.
 I am influenced by Michel Foucault’s essay “This is Not A Pipe” on Rene Magritte’s painting of the same name.
 Foucault dissects the complex relationship between image, symbols and text within a composition, and the perceived reality within.
 To explore this concept, I create patterns by layering text over itself, leaving an optical illusion that blurs the message, as if to imply that the work has already moved past the viewer.
 The meekness of the mundane leads me to investigate objects and images scattered through life, looking for connections between meaning, purpose, and function.

 Abby Sherrill is a visual artist working with digitally printed images to create two and three-dimensional manipulations.
 Sherrill creates scanned images of physical materials that are printed and altered to explore ideas of space, reality and memory.
 With an interest in pattern and text, the work is created through recursive processes of tracing, reflecting and re-documentation, often resulting in a hazy visual that disorients the real and the implied.

-Abby Sherrill is a visual artist living and working in Denton, Texas.
-She has been included in group exhibitions at Galleri Urbane (Dallas), 500X (Dallas) and Rudolph Blume Fine Art (Houston).
-She recently completed a residency at Vermont Studio Center.
-Sherrill holds an MFA in Fibers from the University of North Texas, where she currently works as an Art Technician.
+Abby has exhibited widely across Texas with shows at Galleri Urbane (Dallas), 500X (Dallas) and Rudolph Blume Fine Art (Houston).
+In 2015, she was awarded a Nasher Sculpture Center Micro-Grant for a collaborative artist collective project, Brick Haus Collective.
+Sherrill holds an MFA in Fibers from the University of North Texas in Denton, Texas, where she currently lives and works.